mantidproject/mantid/docs/source/algorithms/CalcCountRate-v1.rst

 The calculated log above can be used as input for :ref:`algm-FilterByLogValue` algorithm to filter events recorded around 200sec of experiment time to remove spurious signal at 2.9mEv.

+The algorithm can also be used to evaluate changes of sample reflectivity as function of some slow changing experiment's parameter e.g. temperature, magnetic field or pressure.

 **NOTE:** Normally one wants to divide the count rate by a value, proportional to incident neutron flux to avoid count rate dependency from changing incident beam intensity.